Asquera/padrino-rpm/README.md

 If you are running your Padrino application on Heroku's Bamboo stack, running "newrelic install" is not necessary because Heroku adds newrelic.yml on your behalf.

+## Unicorn

+If you are using unicorn, make sure that you read the following: http://newrelic.com/docs/troubleshooting/im-using-unicorn-and-i-dont-see-any-data

 ## Word of warning

 At the moment, this works for me.
 Any additions are welcome.